 Comprehensive Sickness Insurance (CSI) is a legal requirement for EEA and Swiss students, self-sufficient persons and their family members who are residing in the UK with them.
 If a person did not have CSI, you must consider why they did not have it.
 Where a person has been granted ILR under the EUSS but has been in breach of the EEA Regulations 2016 due to a lack of CSI you must consider whether it is appropriate to exercise discretion in their favour.
 Some applicants will have previously been refused permanent residence on the basis of not having CSI.
 When considering whether it is appropriate to exercise discretion, you must assess the reasons given for this, and why they did not then obtain CSI.

 EU nationals applying for British citizenship will be specifically asked about their residence in the UK in the ten years prior to their application.
 There will be questions in their application form about this.

 Caseworkers must then decide if the applicant ought to have held CSI or an EHIC, and if so, whether they did.
 If they did not, the caseworker must consider if it is nevertheless appropriate to use their discretion to grant the application anyway.

 If EU nationals in the past ten years have been students or self-sufficient in the UK without CSI or an EHIC, they could see their naturalisation application refused.

-Astons is a leading global property and immigration advisory firm with offices in London, Beijing, Moscow, Dubai and Limassol (Republic of Cyprus) and offers residency & citizenship investment solutions worldwide including the UK, Turkey, Vanuatu, the EU and the Caribbean.
+Astons is a leading global property and immigration advisory firm with offices in London, Istanbul, Dubai and Limassol (Republic of Cyprus) and offers residency & citizenship investment solutions worldwide including the UK, Turkey, Vanuatu, the EU and the Caribbean.

 For further information or to discuss your personal circumstances in a private consultation, please contact Astons at email@example.com or call +44 207 292 2977.